-Reference Number: EIA000845 Subject of EIA: Review of Care Centres
+Reference Number: EIA001110 Subject of EIA: Review of Care Centres

-This equality impact assessment is part of the Council's ongoing consideration of equalities impacts of its proposals in relation to the future of the Council's internally operated Care Centres.
-The 10-week public consultation was held between the 14th of October 2024 and the 20th of December 2024.
+This equality impact assessment is part of the Council's ongoing consideration of equalities impacts of its proposals on the future of the Council's internally operated Care Centres.
+A 10-week public consultation was held between the 14th of October 2024 and the 20th of December 2024, followed by a further 4 week consultation held between 31 March and 30 April.
 A range of possible future options were consulted on; the preferred option being for the Council to stop operating these Care Centres and to support each long-term resident to find a new home in a suitable independent care home.
+Following consultation feedback an alternative option has been identified and will be shared during the Phase 3 consultation which will take place between 30th June and 25th July 2025.

-Birmingham City Council currently provides long-term residential care for 54 older adults from three Care Centres.
+Birmingham City Council currently provides long-term residential care for 50 older adults from three Care Centres.
 These Care Centres are also used to provide other services including Intermediate Care, when people stay on a short-term basis until support can be put in place to meet their long-term care needs.
 There are 96 discharge to assess beds in total.